banner svg (1)

 Support early learning with progress reports in brightwheel.
 This software enables teachers to quickly record and manage key developmental milestones across any learning framework and create an organized child portfolio from the observations already logged in the app.

-Child portfolios can contain items such as photographs of the child engaging in activities, recordings or descriptions of conversations, anecdotal observations from teachers, or art samples and drawings.
-Each item should be carefully included to reflect each child’s development and growth.
+Child portfolios contain items such as photographs of the child engaging in activities, recordings or descriptions of conversations, anecdotal observations from teachers, or art samples and drawings.
+Each item is carefully included to reflect each child’s development and growth.
 For example, a child portfolio may contain a picture of a child grasping a pencil at the beginning of the year and another picture of their pencil grasp at the end of the year, demonstrating how they have mastered this skill over time.

 Child portfolios are one example of a formal assessment method as they provide a basis for evaluating a child's overall performance.
 These typically differ from progress report cards, which are usually a summary or snapshot of progress across developmental domains.
 In contrast, portfolios include a collection of a child's work, some finished and some that show progress over time, as well as teacher observations and assessments.
 While portfolios typically highlight a child's success, educators may also use samples of a child's work to share their observations and any concerns about a child's development with their families.